This post may contain affiliate links.

 - In a mason jar or salad dressing container combine the olive oil, lemon juice, red wine vinegar, salt and pepper and spice of your choice and stir or whisk together.

 - Add the couscous to the salad once it has cooled.
 Pour the dressing over the salad and toss lightly to combine.
+Serve immediately or refrigerate in an airtight container.

 Notes